bioperl/bioperl.github.io/howtos/Beginners.md

 $sim4->close();
 ```

-See and for more information.
+See [Bio::SeqFeature::Generic](http://search.cpan.org/search?query= Bio::SeqFeature::Generic) and [Bio::Tools::Sim4::Exons](http://search.cpan.org/search?query= Bio::Tools::Sim4::Exons) for more information.

 A parser for the ePCR program is also available.
-The ePCR program identifies potential PCR-based sequence tagged sites (STSs) For more details see the documentation in .
+The ePCR program identifies potential PCR-based sequence tagged sites (STSs) For more details see the documentation in [Bio::Tools::EPCR](http://search.cpan.org/search?query= Bio::Tools::EPCR).
 A sample skeleton script for parsing an ePCR report and using the data to annotate a genomic sequence might look like this:

 ```perl
 use Bio::Tools::EPCR;